 Problem

-Some teams don’t lack telemetry, feedback, or dashboards — they lack a next move.
+Some teams don’t lack telemetry, feedback, or dashboards — they lack a confident next move.

 The charts move.
 Tickets exist.
 Feedback keeps coming.
 But when it’s time to pick what to fix first, the room splits: pricing vs UX vs docs vs “just ship more onboarding.”

-Related: recurring questions ·how it works ·problem index
+Related: recurring user confusion ·documentation drift ·problem index

 - Dashboards exist, but prioritisation discussions still feel like opinion.